yuanjielu-64/unitree-go1-tutorial/README.md

 ```
 roslaunch barn_challenge_lu gazebo_launch_test.launch
 ```
-You can change the world name, robot name and the position (x,y,z, yaw) of the robot in the gazebo_launch_test.launch.
+You can change the world name, robot name and the position (x,y,z, yaw) of the robot in launch file.
 In Gazebo, the robot should be lying on the ground with joints not activated.
 You may find an issue where in many worlds, the initial robot dog cannot properly lie down from a standing position.
 This is because the joints are not enabled by default.
 When you add
 ```
 <node name="junior_controller" pkg="unitree_guide" type="junior_ctrl" output="screen" />
 ```